 Micha taught “Electronic Technologies for Art” in the UCSD Visual Arts Department in 2009 and 2010.
 In addition, they taught “Gender and Sexuality in Art” in the Critical Gender Studies Program at UCSD.

 Micha was the recipient of a 2008 Open Classroom Challenge Grant from UCIRA and taught a class entitled “Collective Art Practice, Performative and Networked Approaches to Challenging Power”.
-Micha has been a guest speaker at USC, UCLA, Duke University, Calarts, University of Texas at Dallas, McGill University in Montreal, UCSD, SDSU and other universities.
-Micha has presented papers on their projects and collaborations at numerous conferences and festivals including the Digital Arts and Culture Conference at UC Irvine, Society of Photonic Imaging Engineers “Electronic Imaging” Conference in San Jose, and the Ctheory Digital Studies Workshop in Victoria.
+She has been a guest speaker at Concordia University in Montreal, USC, UCLA, Duke University, Calarts, University of Texas at Dallas, McGill University in Montreal, UCSD, SDSU and other universities.
+She has presented papers on their projects and collaborations at numerous conferences and festivals including the Digital Arts and Culture Conference at UC Irvine, Society of Photonic Imaging Engineers “Electronic Imaging” Conference in San Jose, and the Ctheory Digital Studies Workshop in Victoria.

 Micha has collaborated with Ricardo Dominguez, Brett Stalbaum, Amy Sara Carroll and Elle Mehrmand on the Transborder Immigrant Tool.